dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Take some example context window and use the model to predict the next word.
 - Apply the model to the integer-encoded context window.
 As usual, this gives you (the logits of) a probability distribution over your vocabulary.
 - Use <a href="https://pytorch.org/docs/stable/generated/torch.argmax.html"><code>argmax</code></a> to find the index of the highest-scoring item, or <a href="https://pytorch.org/docs/stable/generated/torch.topk.html"><code>topk</code></a> to find the indices and scores of the *k* highest-scoring items.
-- Apply the inverse vocabulary encoder so that you can understand what words the model thinks are the most likely in this context.
+- Apply the inverse vocabulary encoder (that you created in Step 2) so that you can understand what words the model thinks are the most likely in this context.

 ### Quantitative evaluation